 The faculty members must be tenured College of Saint Benedict faculty, with not more than two from any one department.
 Department chairs do not serve on the committee during a year when a member of their department is to be reviewed.

-The duties and responsibilities of the College of Saint Benedict Rank and Tenure Committee are to:
+The duties and responsibilities of the Rank and Tenure Committee are to: